kusti8/hue-plus/README.md

 state | For power mode, either `'on'` or `'off'` mode | For custom mode, either `'fixed'`, `'breathing'`, or `'wave'`

+## Notes

+Hue-plus does not automatically run on startup.
+This will not be added as a feature, but you should do this manually if you want that.
+For windows, follow this: http://www.thewindowsclub.com/make-programs-run-on-startup-windows.
+For Mac/Linux, use cron.

 ## Warning
   I (the author) hold no liability for any broken or not working Hue+ by running this script.
 It is provided as is.
 It worked for me, but your milage may vary